vyngocthaovu/automate_report-generation_email-sending/README.md

 *Since the data contains sensitive information, it will not be shared on GitHub.
-Only scripts will be provided*
+Only scripts will be provided.*